jczerwinski/project-management-best-practices-virtual-teams-review/index.md

 ### Poorer Team Relationships

 Employees that work from home more than 2.5 days per week appears to experience a reduction in the quality of their relationships with their co-workers. [consequences-of-telecommuting]

 ### Reduced Work Environment Control

+The use of remote teams can reduce the level of control project leaders have over the environment of their project team members.
+Contracted, outsourced, or offshore teams may have different office standards than the project home office.
+Team members who work from home may not have the space or resources to meet home office standards.
+While it is possible to mitigate this loss of control with policies and support for remote teams and workers, such measures are unlikely to completely eliminate any difference.

+This is important because various environmental factors are known to influence office worker productivity.
+Temperature, lighting, office layout, workspace ergonomics,

 ### Time Zone Differences

 ## Benefits of Remote Teams